cocos/cocos-docs/en/3d/intersect.md

 > Authors：Xunyi, youyou

-Cocos Creator offer a set of API use for detection the 3D object collision, the user can use these API to detection the adiographic inspection and so on.
+Cocos Creator offer a set of API use for detection the 3D object collision, the user can use these API to detection the raycast and so on.

-Creator provides a set of apis for detecting 3D object collision, and user can use these APIs for detection such as adiographic inspection.
+Creator provides a set of apis for detecting 3D object collision, and user can use these APIs for detection such as raycast.

-## Adiographic Inspection
+## Raycast

 - `cc.geomUtils.intersect.raycast(rootNode, ray, handler, filter)`